SuaveIO/suave/docs/files.md

     ]
 {% endhighlight %}

 The main file combinators are `file`, `browseHome` and variations of these.
-To learn about all of them check out the documentation here https://suave.io/Suave.html#def:module%20Suave.Files
+To learn about all of them check out the Files module [documentation](https://suave.io/Suave.html#def:module%20Suave.Files)

 `file` will take the relative or absolute path for the file we want to serve to the client.
 It will set MIME-type headers based on the file extension.